 The University Emergency Response and Communication Plan will be subject to ongoing changes (and improvements) based on the results of actual events, post-exercise drills and activities, and input from units and departments tasked in the plan.
-There shall be an annual review process, however incremental changes, modifications, or adjustments to the plan will be made as conditions change.
+There is a university process to review policies every 3 years, however incremental changes, modifications, or adjustments to the plan will be made as conditions change.
 Each campus will maintain their own plan and ensure its availability on the RVU website and within the Campus Safety and Security offices.
-In addition, Campus Safety and Security shall be responsible for documenting the training of staff and for retaining that documentation with regards to the Emergency Response Plan.
+In addition, Campus Safety and Security shall be responsible for documenting the training of staff and for retaining that documentation regarding the Emergency Response Plan.